 Earlier, in Galilee, when the disciples asked, "Who then is greater in the kingdom of the heavens?"
 (Matt.
-18:1), Jesus placed a child before them.
-"Unless you are changed and become like children, you will certainly not enter into the kingdom of the heavens" (Matt.
+18:1), Jesus placed an infant (paidion) before them and said, "Unless you are changed and become like infants, you will certainly not enter into the kingdom of the heavens" (Matt.
 18:3).
-What is there about children that is so important for us to imitate?
-"Whoever humbles himself like this child, this one is greater in the kingdom of the heavens" (18:4).
+What is there about babies that is so important for us to imitate?
+"Whoever humbles himself like this infant, this one is greater in the kingdom of the heavens" (18:4).
 True greatness in God's sight comes from humility.
-When we receive a humble believer, we receive the presence of Jesus himself.
-"And whoever receives one such child in my name receives me" (Matt.
+And when we receive a humble believer, we receive the presence of Jesus himself.
+"And whoever receives one such infant in my name receives me" (Matt.
 18:5).

 Jesus warns us not to share the world's disdain for his humble servants: "See that you don't despise [disregard, or slight] one of these little ones..."
 (Matt.
 18:10a).
 And why not?
 "For I say to you that their angelic messengers in the heavens always see the face of my Father in the heavens" (18:10b; to "see the face" means they are received with favor).* Even the least of God's children has a representative that is welcome before the Father.
 Would you like God to receive your prayers with favor?
-Then we must turn around and become like little children.
+Then we must change and become like infants.

 * As in Gen. 33:10: "I see your face as one sees the face of God, and you have received me favorably."
 By contrast, when God hides his face, it means that he does not receive a request ("Do not hide your face from me...do not abandon me or forsake me"; Psa.
 27:9).

 How do we get that childlike humility back again?
-First we need to know it's important.
+First we need to want it.
 Then we can ask God to show us what we've allowed into our lives to steal it away.
 Then we must release those hurts or worries and concerns.
 We must ask Jesus to heal us, to restore the childlike wonder to our lives.
 If we do, it's a request we can be sure he will receive with favor.